Buntworthy/LEDlamp/README.md

 Progress
 ------
+*Previously:*
+Displaying single colours (with some noise), fades between other colours at random intervals.

 *Currently:*
-Displaying single colours (with some noise), fades between other colours at random intervals.
+One thread responsible for running LED animations (currently displaying a colour with noise, and transitions).
+Flask webserver runs listening for request for a page which triggers a change to a random colour.

 *Next:*
-Make the colour change controllable, and introduce spatial correlation on delay of colour changes.
+Implement form on served webpage to specify colour in RGB.